Splitting hairs with transcendental entire functions: Combinatorics: signed addresses and inverse branches

 \end{defn}

-The key feature of canonical tails for $f$ satisfying certain further assumptions, is that, given the topology we have provided $\Addr(f)_\pm$ with, we can define inverse branches on neighbourhoods of these canonical tails, in such a way that the branches agree in whole intervals of addresses.
-These branches will be instrumental in the proof of Theorem \ref{thm_main_intro}.
-The following theorem is \cite[Proposition~4.7 and Theorem 4.8]{mio_signed_addr}. \begin{thm}[Inverse branches for canonical tails] \normalfont Let $f\in \B$ be criniferous such that $J(f)\cap \AV(f)=\emptyset$, $P(f)\setminus I(f)$ is bounded and $S(f)\cap I(f)$ is finite.
-Then, there is a choice of $\Addr(f)$ such that, if we apply Theorem \ref{thm_signed} to $f$ given any valid initial configuration, then, for each $n\in \N$ and $(\s, \ast) \in \Addr(f)_\pm$, there exists a, not necessarily open, neighbourhood with the following properties: \begin{enumerate}[label=(\arabic*)] \item There exists an open interval of signed addresses $\Upsilon^n(\s,\ast) \ni (\s,\ast)$ such that \item If $n\geq 1$, the restriction $f\vert_{\tau_n(\s, \ast)}$ is injective and maps to $\tau_{n-1}(\sigma(\s), \ast)$. \end{enumerate} Hence, for all $n\geq 1$, we can define the inverse branch
+One of the key features of canonical rays is that, given the topology we have provided $\Addr(f)_\pm$ with, we can define inverse branches on neighbourhoods of the nested curves in \eqref{eq_canonical} in such a way that the branches agree in whole intervals of addresses.
+These branches will be instrumental in the proof of Theorem~\ref{thm_main_intro}.
+The following theorem is \cite[Proposition~4.5 and Theorem 4.6]{mio_signed_addr}. \begin{thm}[Inverse branches for canonical tails] \normalfont Let $f\in \B$ be criniferous such that $J(f)\cap \AV(f)=\emptyset$, $P(f)\setminus I(f)$ is bounded and $S(f)\cap I(f)$ is finite.
+Then, there is a choice of $\Addr(f)$ such that, if we apply Theorem~\ref{thm_signed} to $f$ given any valid initial configuration, then, for each $n\in \N$ and $(\s, \ast) \in \Addr(f)_\pm$, there exists a, not necessarily open, neighbourhood with the following properties: \begin{enumerate}[label=(\arabic*)] \item There exists an open interval of signed addresses $\Upsilon^n(\s,\ast) \ni (\s,\ast)$ such that \item If $n\geq 1$, the restriction $f\vert_{\tau_n(\s, \ast)}$ is injective and maps to $\tau_{n-1}(\sigma(\s), \ast)$. \end{enumerate} Hence, for all $n\geq 1$, we can define the inverse branch

 \end{thm}